 Dear safe pill-popper,

-- Remove the label entirely.
-First try to peel it off, and if that doesn’t work, it should come off after soaking the bottle.
-Fill your sink with hot water and put your empty medication bottles in to soak for about 10 minutes.
-This will loosen the adhesive on the label, making it easier to remove.
-Once you take the bottles out of the water, use a knife (be careful!) or something similar to scrape off the label with something sharp.
+- You may want to remove the label entirely.
+First, try to peel it off, and if that doesn’t work, you may try soaking the bottle.
+Fill your sink with hot water and put your empty medication bottle(s) in to soak.
+This may loosen the adhesive on the label, making it easier to remove.
+Once you take the bottles out of the water, scrape off the label with something sharp.
 If there's still some residue on the bottle, try using some essential oil to help with the glue.

 - Occasionally, hospitals and recycling centers will hold collection events as a way to safely dispose of medication bottles and unused medications.
-They will black out or remove your information from the bottles and dispose of them.
-Contact your local hospital or recycling center to find out about these events.
+They typically black out or remove your information from the bottles and dispose of them.
+You could contact your local hospital or recycling center to find out about these events.

-- Some pharmacies will also accept old medication bottles and dispose of them properly when you refill prescriptions.
+- Some pharmacies may also accept old medication bottles and dispose of them when you refill prescriptions.
 You might also find that some pharmacies even have disposal boxes on-site.
 You could ask your pharmacist what the protocol is when you go to fill your next prescription.

 - There are some medications that come in inhalers that make it unsafe to throw out in the garbage.
 It's recommended that you check the disposal instructions that may come with the medication.
 If nothing is listed, you could check with your pharmacist or the local trash and recycling facility.

 Have any medication left over that you don’t need to take?
 It may also be helpful to know that there are some specific procedures for disposing of medications you no longer need:

 - Read and follow any disposal instructions that come with the medication.